Olaminiyi/Monitoring-Applications-in-Kubernetes-with-Prometheus-and-Grafana/README.md

 In this project I will be setting up a Prometheus monitoring for a third party app in Kubernetes cluster.
 Before we start the implementation, we are going to explain some terms below.

 [**Prometheus**](https://www.tigera.io/learn/guides/prometheus-monitoring/): rometheus is an open-source technology designed to provide monitoring and alerting functionality for cloud-native environments, including Kubernetes.
 It can collect and store metrics as time-series data, recording information with a timestamp.
-It can also collect and record labels, which are optional key-value pairs
+It can also collect and record labels, which are optional key-value pairs.

 why is Prometheus important?